 It’s easy to get swept up in the excitement of buying a new home and forget to make the important decision to have a home inspection conducted soon after you are under contract.

-Home inspections are an instrumental part of the homebuying process that can save you a lot of time and money in the long run.
+Home inspections are an instrumental part of the homebuying process, saving you a lot of time and money in the long run.

 Remember that a VA home appraisal and a home inspection are not the same thing.
 Appraisals will not provide you with a detailed look at a property that can help uncover deep-rooted problems and potential pitfalls.

 Here are five great reasons to have a home inspection before you buy:

-Home inspection costs vary but a good rule of thumb would be to expect to pay from $300 to $500 depending on size and age of the home.
-That’s a good sum, but perhaps think of it this way: Those who skip out on the expense may realize in a few years that an inspection is much cheaper than rewiring the entire house.
+Home inspection costs vary, but a good rule of thumb would be to expect to pay from $300 to $500, depending on the size and age of the home.
+While that may seem like a lot of money, think of it this way: Those who skip out on a home inspection may realize in a few years that an inspection is much cheaper than rewiring the entire house.

-One of the advantages of having a home inspection performed before you buy is the power it might give you to negotiate a lower price.
-If a home you’re really interested in is on the edge of your price range, information gathered during the home inspection may give you the bargaining power to talk down the price.
-You can also insert language into a purchase contract that allows you to back out of an agreement if the inspection turns up problems.
+One of the advantages of having a home inspection before you buy is the power it might give you to negotiate a lower price.
+If a home you’re interested in is at the top of your price range, information gathered during the home inspection may give you the bargaining power to talk down the price.
+You can also insert language into a purchase contract allowing you to back out of an agreement if the inspection turns up problems.

-Not only are you able to negotiate a lower price, many buyers include clauses in their contract requiring the seller to make the repairs necessary before any money is exchanged.
+Not only can you negotiate a lower price, many buyers include clauses in their contract requiring the seller to make the repairs necessary before any money is exchanged.
 If the seller is unwilling to complete the repairs, estimate the cost and ask them to take that amount off the total.
 Solid facts about the quality and condition of the home can give you valuable bargaining power.